Everyday Life

 I have no idea if these are any good when you’re not doing a Whole30, but I’m guessing they are since two out of three of my children devoured the one each I allowed them.
 Not because I’m a good mom who limits sweets, but because they have Tootsie Rolls and I have nothing but these things.

 Still worried you might gorge yourself too much and awaken your “sugar dragon?”
 This recipe is easily halved.
 And the freezer is your friend.
+I was looking to buy ingredients online; I had the possibility to get it at a cheaper price using this coupon, which made it even more convenient and affordable to prepare smaller portions and store them for later.

 Happy Chocolating!